 Thus, they do not like the 37 licenses cap on large-scale cultivation licenses

-For microbusinesses, they said that “To incentivize local entrepreneurship, microbusinesses should be allowed to submit quantity cap increase requests at any time for approval to the Commission.
-Additionally, microbusinesses should be afforded the opportunity to convert to full scale cannabis operations after three years from the date the business begins operating.”
+For microbusinesses, they said, “To incentivize local entrepreneurship, microbusinesses should be allowed to submit quantity cap increase requests at any time for approval to the Commission.
+Additionally, microbusinesses should be afforded the opportunity to convert to full-scale cannabis operations after three years from the date the business begins operating.”

-The cannabis social justice advocates also want delivery licenses ensured as a specific license category, saying, “to provide economic opportunity for all, meet consumer and patient demand and eliminate the illicit market, there must be a fair and safe delivery mechanism.
+The cannabis social justice advocates also want delivery licenses ensured as a specific license category.
+They said, “to provide economic opportunity for all, meet consumer and patient demand, and eliminate the illicit market, there must be a fair and safe delivery mechanism.
 This begins with the inclusion of a stand-alone license category.”

 Homegrow was not listed among their concerns.